 By YoliNatasha on Pinterest

 The first step is to print the map and start at the entrance of your home.
-This is the point where all the energy comes in the house.
+This is the point where all the energy comes into the house.
 As you look at the Bagua Map, the entry of the house should coincide with the North point of the Bagua.
 Imagine the shape of the Bagua and where the rooms would be.
 Depending on the shape of your home visualize the Bagua to fit your home.
-Now you have a clear perspective of the Bagua map of your home.
+Congrats!
+Now you have a clear perspective of the Bagua map of your home!

-Ready for part 3 of “Feng Shui for beginners” to start applying the Feng Shui map.
+Ready for part 3 of “Feng Shui for beginners” to start applying the Feng Shui map?
+See you there!